antonandrosov338/android-project/README.md

-#  run build.sh
+change the variables in build.sh connect your phone to usb
-#  change the variables in build.sh
+run build.sh